Battle of Changsha (1941): Battle of Laodao River

-On the afternoon of September 26, the main force of the 18th infantry regiment assaulted Yong'an city defended by the 172nd regiment of the 58th division.
-With only the 1st battalion, the 4th company crossed the Laodao River bridge built by the Chinese army and the battalion occupied the city at 15:30.
-During the assault, the battalion erroneously claimed to have captured Cai Renjie (蔡仁傑), commander of the 173rd regiment of the 58th division.
-As the 1st battalion crossed the river, the 58th division launched a counterattack from the west flank of the 18th infantry regiment, isolating the 3rd division's command post.
-At this time, the 2nd battalion caught up with the main force of the Japanese regiment and immediately repelled the Chinese counterattack by 17:00.
-Following the counterattack of the 2nd battalion, the 3rd division's command post entered Yong’an city at 19:00.
-That night, the main force of the 18th infantry regiment took advantage of capturing Yong’an city to attack Hill 147, but encountered fierce resistance.
+On the afternoon of September 26, the main force of the 18th Infantry Regiment assaulted Yong'an city defended by the 172nd Regiment of the 58th Division.
+With only the 1st Battalion, the 4th Company crossed the Laodao River bridge built by the Chinese army and the battalion occupied the city at 15:30.
+During the assault, the battalion erroneously claimed to have captured Cai Renjie (蔡仁傑), commander of the 173rd Regiment of the 58th Division.
+As the 1st Battalion crossed the river, the 58th Division launched a counterattack from the west flank of the 18th Infantry Regiment, isolating the 3rd Division's command post.
+At this time, the 2nd Battalion caught up with the main force of the Japanese regiment and immediately repelled the Chinese counterattack by 17:00.
+Following the counterattack of the 2nd Battalion, the 3rd Division's command post entered Yong'an city at 19:00.
+That night, the main force of the 18th Infantry Regiment took advantage of capturing Yong'an city to attack Hill 147, but encountered fierce resistance.

-The 6th division had also been pursuing the 74th corps after air intelligence spotted a large Chinese unit on September 25.
-On the night of September 26, the 3rd battalion of the 23rd infantry regiment attacked and captured Hill 151.1.
-On the same day, the 4th division and its subordinate the Hayabuchi task force were also advancing to the banks of the Laodao River, breaking through the left bank positions at night.
+The 6th Division had also been pursuing the 74th Corps after air intelligence spotted a large Chinese unit on September 25.
+On the night of September 26, the 3rd Battalion of the 23rd Infantry Regiment attacked and captured Hill 151.1.
+On the same day, the 4th Division and its subordinate the Hayabuchi task force were also advancing to the banks of the Laodao River, breaking through the left bank positions at night.

 At the same time, Wang Yaowu ordered a massive counterattack with all three divisions against the Japanese troops in front of them.
-At 2 a.m. on the 27th, grenades were thrown everywhere and brutal hand-to-hand combat were carried out at the burning city of Yong’an.
-Both company commanders of the 1st battalion of the 18th infantry regiment were killed, and the assault on the highland was halted.
-At this time, the 18th infantry regiment only had four infantry companies, so regimental commander Ishii requested the 8th company return to the regiment and immediately assign it to the 1st battalion.
-Battalion commander Moriwaki personally led a platoon of the 8th company and launched an assault, capturing Hill 147 on 5 a.m.
-The 58th division counterattacked a few more times but were repelled.
-At 6 a.m, regimental commander Ishii ordered the 2nd battalion to launched an assault at the northern plateau of Hill 156 with close artillery support.
-By the afternoon, the hill had been captured, but the 7th company had lost all its officers including the company commander, and the casualties of the company reached more than 60.
-According to Anami's diary on October 15, the 29th infantry brigade of the 3rd division suffered more than 800 casualties during the entire second battle of Changsha, of which the 18th infantry regiment lost 8 company commanders.
+At 2 a.m. on the 27th, grenades were thrown everywhere and brutal hand-to-hand combat were carried out at the burning city of Yong'an.
+Both company commanders of the 1st Battalion of the 18th Infantry Regiment were killed, and the assault on the highland was halted.
+At this time, the 18th Infantry Regiment only had four infantry companies, so regimental commander Ishii requested the 8th Company return to the regiment and immediately assign it to the 1st Battalion.
+Battalion commander Moriwaki personally led a platoon of the 8th Company and launched an assault, capturing Hill 147 on 5 a.m.
+The 58th Division counterattacked a few more times but were repelled.
+At 6 a.m, Ishii ordered the 2nd Battalion to launched an assault at the northern plateau of Hill 156 with close artillery support.
+By the afternoon, the hill had been captured, but the 7th Company had lost all its officers including the company commander, and the casualties of the company reached more than 60.
+According to Anami's diary on October 15, the 29th Infantry Brigade of the 3rd Division suffered more than 800 casualties during the entire second battle of Changsha, of which the 18th Infantry Regiment lost 8 company commanders.
 Most of the losses occurred in the battles near Chunhua Mountain and Yong'an city.